 As a school, we really value the arts and recognise the positive impact it can have on our children’s learning.
 As part of this achievement, our school will be working with a diverse range of partners to deliver high-quality arts and culture education.

 We are really proud of our music provision which is taught by Mr Wilson - a music specialist.
 Mr Wilson has worked at the school for many years.
 On top of his work here at Quay Academy he supports other David Ross Education Trust schools in Scarborough, Hull, Grimsby, Skegness and Grantham as their Primary Music Specialist.
-Each child receives 1 hour of music per week.
+Each child receives music through 10 minutes of music everyday, taught by classroom teachers plus a further longer, 45 minutes of music per week.
 The children receive a varied curriculum where they experience a wide range of musical activities including playing different instruments that include ukuleles, recorders, glockenspiels, keyboards, hand bells and boomwackers.
 Each year group has the opportunity to perform their talents to family and friends at least once in the year.

 We have a well-established Choir at Quay which rehearses weekly and perform at a number of events in and around Bridlington.